JKGiih/overpopulation/README.md

 (save-lisp-and-die "main" :toplevel #'main :executable t)
 ```

-These steps may be automated by load the included file compile.lisp.
+These steps may be automated by loading the included file compile.lisp.

 See the Lispbuilder wiki for more information.